Enter your E-mail Address

 5. Using pieces of the wooden skewers, arrange a few of the tombstones in the graveyard.
 The remaining can be served on a platter.
 You can even draw in some chocolate spiders to give everyone the shivers.

-It's so easy to make some everyday recipe, a little extraordinary and fun.
-If you come up with some ideas of your own or find some others that you really love, please take a minute and share them here using the form below!
+As I said at the outset, it's just so easy to make an everyday recipe a little extraordinary and fun.
+If you come up with some ideas of your own or find some others that you really love, please take a minute and share them here!

 Both the clever spooky hamburgers and the graveyard cake are so simple, but they'll create memories your kids will never forget.